Trinity recognises the value of good corporate governance and is committed to maintaining the highest standards throughout the business.

 The main functions of the Audit Committee include monitoring the integrity of the Company’s financial statements, reviewing the effectiveness of its internal controls and risk management systems and making recommendations to the Board in relation to the appointment of the Company’s auditors.
 The terms of reference of the Audit Committee can be found here.

-Trinity’s Audit Committee members are Angus Winther (Chairman), James Menzies and David Segel.
+Trinity’s Audit Committee members are Jon Cooper (Chair), James Menzies and Kaat Van Hecke.